Jack-Naughton/arduino-docs-content/content/hardware/13.accessories/accessories/bughopper/datasheet/datasheet.md

 # Description

 <p style="text-align: justify;">The Arduino Bughopper is a compact USB-to-UART bridge board designed to bring straightforward remote debugging to the Arduino UNO Q via its JCTL connector.
 Built around the FT230XQ, the Bughopper provides a reliable, high-speed serial link between your development machine and the UNO Q, enabling advanced debugging and logging without occupying the board's main I/O pins.
-Its compact 35 × 11 mm footprint, USB-C connectivity, and multiple header options make it easy to integrate into any workspace, enclosure, or automated test setup.</p>
+Its compact 38.5 × 11 mm footprint, USB-C® connectivity, and multiple header options make it easy to integrate into any workspace, enclosure, or automated test setup.</p>

 # Target Areas: